Human Milk Banking: Process & List of Banks in India

 Who Can Donate Milk?

-A healthy lactating mother who tests negative for HIV and VDRL, is not under any drugs and is free from any evidence of Hepatitis, can donate breast milk after due examination and approval by a doctor.
+A healthy lactating mother who tests negative for HIV and VDRL, is not under any drugs, and is free from any evidence of Hepatitis, can donate breast milk after due examination and approval by a doctor.

 Who Cannot Donate Milk?

-What is the Process of Donating Breast Milk?
+What Is the Process of Donating Breast Milk?

 There is a detailed process involved in becoming a breast milk donor and donating milk.
 The entire process takes about 3-4 weeks.
 Here is the process of donating breastmilk, step-by-step:

-1. Checking if you have excess Milk
+1. Checking if you have excess milk

 2. Applying online and subsequent review

-It varies from bank to bank but usually, to become a breast milk donor, you need to first fill out an application form which includes a ‘medical history survey form’ along with a ‘consent to donate form’.
-The former will have questions similar to the ones asked before donating blood including any previous history of a disease, accidents, and other details.
+It varies from bank to bank, but usually, to become a breast milk donor, you need to first fill out an application form, which includes a ‘medical history survey form’ along with a ‘consent to donate form’.
+The former will have questions similar to the ones asked before donating blood, including any previous history of a disease, accidents, and other details.
 Your application will then be processed, which will take around 5 days, after which you will hear back from the Human Milk Bank.

 3. Getting medical confirmation forms

 As your breast milk will be used to make nutritional formulations for premature and seriously ill babies, you will need a confirmation form signed by your doctor as well as your baby’s paediatrician to qualify as a donor.
-This is done to ensure the quality of your breast milk by confirming that the baby, as well as mother, are healthy and that it is fine for the mother to donate her excess milk.
+This is done to ensure the quality of your breast milk by confirming that the baby, as well as the mother, are healthy and that it is fine for the mother to donate her excess milk.

 4. Testing of breast milk donor